coolacid/docker-snort/README.md

 ====

 - Should probably have a switch to only make the debs so it can be installed on other hosts
-- Get configs out, and actually run snort as a service
-- Ensure signatures actually update
+- Ensure signatures actually update regularly

 See More
 ========